CBrophy/omicron/README.md

 Why not just use crond?

-crond is beautiful in its simplicity.
-It's also terrible at helping development teams manage and monitor critical jobs across instances.
+crond is beautiful in its simplicity, but not so great at helping development teams manage and monitor critical jobs across instances.

 * crond floods the machine with scheduled jobs even if they're slower than the configured schedule frequency.